ceph/ceph/doc/cephadm/services/monitoring.rst

      ceph orch apply alertmanager

 #.
 Deploy Prometheus.
 A single Prometheus instance is sufficient, but
-   for high availablility (HA) you might want to deploy two:
+   for high availability (HA) you might want to deploy two:

    .. prompt:: bash #